Our favorite product releases this week: Material, Eddie Bauer, Hunter and more | CNN Underscored

 A lot of power in a very little camera

 GoPro just released its most compact model yet: the Hero11 Black Mini, which packs a lot of power in its small body.
-At $300, it’s designed to be super-easy to carry, mount and navigate with one-button controls.
-It does best in high-action settings (the more airflow, the better to cool it down), and it’s compatible with the GoPro Quik app, which makes it easy to make a highlight real of your latest escapade.
+At $300, it’s designed to be super easy to carry, mount and navigate with one-button controls.
+It does best in high-action settings (the more airflow, the better to cool it down), and it’s compatible with the GoPro Quik app, which makes it easy to make a highlight reel of your latest escapade.

 Away Y2K Collection